-- Tools: Be sure the payment processor provides you with the tools you need.
+- Tools: Be sure the payment processor provides the necessary tools.
 If you plan on accepting ACH payments using sales or ecommerce software, be sure the processor integrates with it.

-Setting up ACH payments on your application or through an invoice is often as simple as clicking a button to activate the option.
-Once it’s set up, your customer will have to provide their bank account information.
+With a payment processor, enabling ACH payments on your application or through an invoice is often as simple as clicking a button to activate the option or configuring some settings in your account.
+Once it’s set up, your customer needs to provide their bank account information.

 Step 5: Get Payment Details & Authorization From Your Customers

-If you are using a payment processor, it will handle the transaction details for you, getting the customer’s bank account information and arranging the transfer.
-It then sends the payment request to the customer’s bank, takes the payment and, after processing, transfers the money to your account (minus processing fees).
+Your payment processor will handle the transaction details for you by arranging the transfer.
+It sends the payment request to the customer’s bank for approval, takes the payment, and after processing, transfers the money to your business bank account (minus processing fees).
 It’s as easy as accepting credit card payments.

 Consider providing some incentive to customers for choosing ACH payments.
 Some customers may balk at ACH payments, which require them to find their banking information.
 Compare this to the one-click ease of PayPal, for example.
 However, since it’s cheaper than PayPal or credit card processing, it might be worth offering a discount or a free month on a long-term subscription.

 Like with credit card processing, ACH processing fees vary from one payment processor to another.
 However, the usual ACH payment processing fee is 1%, with most providers putting a cap on the fees for each transaction.
 Add cross border/ currency conversion fees (usually 1%–3% charged by your payment processor, plus card network cross border fees when customers are paying via credit card) if you are accepting payments from other countries.